flutter/website/src/docs/cookbook/persistence/sqlite.md

 Tutorial](http://www.sqlitetutorial.net/) to learn the basics before completing this recipe.

-## Directions
+This recipe uses the following steps:

-  1. Add the dependencies
+  1. Add the dependencies.
-  2. Define the `Dog` data model
+  2. Define the `Dog` data model.
-  3. Open the database
+  3. Open the database.
-  4. Create the `dogs` table
+  4. Create the `dogs` table.
-  5. Insert a `Dog` into the database
+  5. Insert a `Dog` into the database.
-  6. Retrieve the list of Dogs
+  6. Retrieve the list of dogs.
-  7. Update a `Dog` in the database
+  7. Update a `Dog` in the database.
-  7. Delete a `Dog` from the database
+  7. Delete a `Dog` from the database.

 ## 1. Add the dependencies